Product structures in Floer theory for Lagrangian cobordisms: Product structure

 \subsubsection{Relation \eqref{rel-xx}}

 The first term of Relation \eqref{rel-xx} is $m_{00}^-(x_2,d_{00}(x_1))$.
 For each Reeb chord $\gamma_{3,1}\in\Rc(\La_3^-,\La_1^-)$, the coefficient $\langle m_{00}^-(d_{00}(x_2),x_1),\gamma_{3,1}\rangle$ is defined by a count of unfinished buildings of two types, as we saw in Section \ref{defprod} for the definition of $m^-$.
-These unfinished buildings have two levels such that the central one is a pseudo-holomorphic building.
-This means that its components can be glued (see Figure \ref{recolle5}).
-Indeed, the curves in the central level glue together at an intersection point to produce unfinished pseudo-holomorphic buildings respectively in the following products of moduli spaces:
+These unfinished buildings are of height $1|1|0$ and the components in the middle level form a pseudo-holomorphic building so its components can be glued (see Figure \ref{recolle5}).
+Indeed, the curves in the middle level glue together at an intersection point to produce unfinished pseudo-holomorphic buildings of height $1|1|0$ of two types.
+These live in the following products of moduli spaces:

 Similarly to the previous relation, we will study degeneration of curves in these products of moduli spaces.
 However, these are not the only one we have to consider.
-Indeed, the second term of Relation \eqref{rel-xx} is $m_{00}^-(d_{00}(x_2),x_1)$, and analogously to the first term, unfinished pseudo-holomorphic buildings contributing to $\langle m_{00}^-(x_2,d_{00}(x_1)),\gamma_{3,1}\rangle$ for a Reeb chord $\gamma_{3,1}\in\Rc(\La_3^-,\La_1^-)$ have a pseudo-holomorphic building central level whose components can be glued.
+Indeed, the second term of Relation \eqref{rel-xx} is $m_{00}^-(d_{00}(x_2),x_1)$, and analogously to the first term, unfinished pseudo-holomorphic buildings contributing to $\langle m_{00}^-(x_2,d_{00}(x_1)),\gamma_{3,1}\rangle$ for a Reeb chord $\gamma_{3,1}\in\Rc(\La_3^-,\La_1^-)$ have a pseudo-holomorphic building middle level whose components can be glued.
 After gluing, we get unfinished buildings in the following products:

 Observe that the first product type is the same as one we already obtained above, but the second is different.
 Let us consider now the third term of Relation \eqref{rel-xx}, which is by definition a sum